 Transportation in Mccarthy Beach State Park

-Within the park, navigational difficulty will depend on which of the camping loops you stay in.
-Beatrice Lake Campground loop has fairly straight roads and easy-to-maneuver spots, however, these have no hookups.
+Within the park, the navigational difficulty will depend on which of the camping loops you stay in.
+The Beatrice Lake Campground has straight roads and easy-to-maneuver spots; however, this campground has no hookups.
 Side Lake Campground has electric hookups, but the turns are notoriously sharp and tricky.
-If you are certain you want to utilize the electric options, be sure to download the Minnesota Department of Natural Resources McCarthy Beach Site Information sheet which breaks down ideal length and challenges of each of the 59 spots to make sure that the spot you reserve will work with your rig.
+If you are certain you want to utilize the electric options, be sure to download the McCarthy Beach Site information sheet, which breaks down ideal RV lengths and the challenges of each of the 59 spots in the campground to make sure that the spot you reserve will work with your rig.

 Campgrounds and parking in Mccarthy Beach State Park

 Side Lake Campground